Chuckletowski/Personal-Projects/README.md

 # Personal-Projects
-My personal coding projects using Python and SQL.
+A work in progress through coding projects using Python and SQL.